Andrew-Burkus/quadtree/README.md

     var tree = new QuadTree(width, height);
     tree.insert(item); //where item is an object with an x and y value. tree.retrieve(item); //where item is an object with an x and y value.
+    //retrieve returns all objects which could collide with item
 ```
-retrieve returns all objects which could collide with item
 insert can also take arrays.
 Because that's useful.